Tag Archive - Christmas

 More than a thousand years ago Christians confronted pagan rites appeasing the lord of death and evil spirits… the druids, in what is now Britain and France, observed the end of summer with sacrifices to the gods.
 It was the beginning of the Celtic year, and they believed Samhain, the lord of death, sent evil spirits abroad to attack humans, who could escape only by assuming disguises and looking like evil spirits themselves.
 The waning of the sun and the approach of dark winter made the evil spirits rejoice and play nasty tricks.

-If the Christian observance of Halloween began with a religious focus, how can we reclaim Halloween from its current feared status?
+If the Christian observance of Halloween began with a religious focus, how can we reclaim and celebrate Halloween from its current feared status?
 Here are 7 ways Christians can take back Halloween:

 Continue Reading…